Why We Started

 Microfinance is a very collaborative effort of many entities and Bayou Microfund looks forward to working closely with the passionate students of U of H, Promise Credit Union, Neighborhood Centers, Skills4Living and many such organizations.

-I want to say special thanks to my wife, Amrita who has supported me in all my endeavors.
-The has been countless others like Kiva Team from San Francisco, Shri Iyer and the TiE board and others here like Jeff Reichman, William Daniel, Esther, and of course Simrit Parmar of the Platform Houston team.
+I want to say specially thanks to my wife, Amrita who has supported me in all my endeavors.
+There have been countless others like Kiva Team from San Francisco, Shri Iyer, the TiE board and others like Jeff Reichman, William Daniel, Esther, and of course Simrit Parmar of the Platform Houston team.
 As we move forward, we love to hear from others who are passionate about micro lending and who want to give back and make a difference!